 As a general guideline, students should gauge their interest in the honors program and their academic abilities between the start of their sophomore year and the beginning of their second semester as a junior.
 A minimum GPA of 3.0 on a cumulative basis by the end of the junior year, or a 3.0 for the junior year alone, is required for participation in the Honors Program.
 When a student has not met the GPA requirement for Honors, the student and the Department of History can jointly request the Committee on Honors and Interdisciplinary Studies (CHIS) to review the student's application.
 The CHIS will only hear appeals that come from both the student and the department.
 Exceptions to the GPA rule are rarely made, however.

 The Department of History and the Charles Center provide funding opportunities to assist students undertaking honors research.
-Consult the department website for Funding for Research or the Charles Center website for information about Batten Scholarships for Pre-Honors Research and other summer scholarships or contact the Director of Undergraduate Studies for more information.
+Consult the department website for Funding for Research or the The Charles Center for information about summer scholarships or contact the Director of Undergraduate Studies for more information.

 Applications for History Honors are due February 1 in the spring semester of junior year.
 Under exceptional circumstances, a second round of applications will be accepted as late as the week before classes begin in the fall semester.
 For deadlines and additional information on the honors program, please consult the following websites: Pursuing Honors in History, and Completing an Honors Thesis in History.